 The lawsuit seeks damages and a court order requiring the release of requested documents, including email and other correspondence between administration officials, NMFA board members and others from 2011 until April of this year,

 May was fired by the authority's governing board, whose members included Clifford, after the discovery that a financial audit had been faked and distributed to potential investors.

 The authority's former comptroller, Greg Campbell, later pleaded guilty to forgery and securities fraud.
-A state auditor's report determined that Campbell acted alone and took no money.

 The Finance Authority provides low-cost financing for capital projects by cities, counties, schools and other New Mexico governmental organizations.
 It operates independently from any state agency and functions like a bank for governmental infrastructure.

 May joined the Finance Authority as CEO in September 2011, after serving as secretary of the Department of Finance and Administration after Martinez took office.
 Clifford replaced May in the cabinet-level position.

 "After waiting 174 days for any response from the governor and DFA, we have received nothing but excuses," said May's lawyer, Steven Farber.
 "For the administration that claims to be the most transparent in New Mexico history, the lack of transparency is outrageous.
 Not one email, text message, memo, document, or even a piece of paper has been made available for public inspection."